quasisamurai/The-Factory/README.md

 # Workshop

-Smart-dummy is a forge(workshop) for SONM smart-contracts.
+This repository is workshop for sonm smart-contracts organisation.

 See presale and token contracts here: